These chocolate covered strawberries are super easy to make and taste absolutely delicious. The perfect Valentine’s Day

 I like to melt my chocolate for dipping in the microwave.
 It’s not only easy, but quick too!
 I’ve found that it’s best to microwave at 50% power in 30 second intervals, stirring in between.
-Then when the chocolate is almost melted, you can take it out of the microwave and stir until it all melts through.
-This will prevent burning and give you that smooth and creamy chocolate texture that’s perfect for dipping.
+Then when it’s almost melted, you can take it out of the microwave and stir until it all melts through.
+This will prevent burning and give you that smooth and creamy texture that’s perfect for dipping.
 Click here for more tips and tricks for melting chocolate.

 - Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
-Once chocolate has almost melted, remove from microwave and stir until smooth.
+Once it has almost melted, remove from microwave and stir until smooth.

 - Dip each strawberry in chocolate, turning to coat all sides.
 Lift and let chocolate drip for a second, then place on baking sheet.
 Refrigerate 5-10 minutes, until chocolate has hardened.